-The NSU Office of Enrollment and Student Services is composed of the Office of Student Financial Assistance, the Bursar's Office, the Office of the University Registrar, and the One-Stop Shop.
-All students (including students not located on the main campus) may obtain assistance with financial aid, student accounts, registration, and records.
-The One-Stop Shop is located on the first floor of the Horvitz Administration Building at the Fort Lauderdale-Davie Campus.
-For additional information, call (800) 806-3680.
+NSU Enrollment and Student Services (ESS) is composed of the Office of Student Financial Assistance, the Office of the University Bursar, NSU Student Health Insurance, the Office of the University Registrar, the One-Stop Shops, Enrollment Processing Services/Admissions Management Services, Transfer Evaluation Services, and SharkCard Services.
+All students (including students not located on the main campus) may obtain assistance with financial aid, student accounts, registration, and records at the One-Stop Shops located on the first floor of the Horvitz Administration Building and the Terry Administration Building at the Fort Lauderdale-Davie Campus.
+For additional information, call 800-806-3680.